AlexSmith888/webCrawler/README.md

 ***Multithreaded WEB CRAWLER***
-Crawls data for a particular reference.
-The server Listens for incoming requests and sends short acceptance messages to the sender.
+The server listens to incoming requests and receives requests to concurrently crawl links.
-Consists of a few pools of workers that validate / parse / save/ process successive links concurrently.
+Consists of a few pools of workers that validate / parse / save/ process links trees concurrently.
 Prevents links duplication
 Te multithreaded environment provides the average throughput of 7 million links per day